 My nephew, Jeff, with my sister, Heidi

 When I go to my sister’s house for a visit and her boys are there, it never fails to impress me.
 They are both adult men now and eat healthy.
 They COOK….with vegetables!
+They’re not picky eaters!
 One of them even has his own vegetable garden.
 If I ever wanted to know the best possible result for children of a mom who happens to be a Registered Dietitian, the jury is in and it’s pretty impressive.
 I’m sorry to report that I never gave the kitchen a real try.
 I was mediocre at best and my son is not, shall we say, adventurous when it comes to his food choices.
 I’m hopeful that maturity over time, new friends, and a vegetarian wife will save him (hey, this is my blog, and I’ll create whatever fantasy I want to!). 😉

 But don’t be like me.
 Don’t live on dreams and HEB’s saran wrap covered prepared meals section!
 Read my uber-ly wise sister Heidi’s list for how to prevent a picky eater by creating healthy habits at the table.
 Some of these are probably familiar, but I bet she has some advice that you haven’t tried that could make the difference between your child embracing raw carrots or counting french fries as a vegetable in their daily diet.